metrorailings/OwlBlog/content/posts/2022-week-13-insights.md

 Cade York's been having kicking issues as of late.
 Understandable given he's a rookie.

 Deshaun Watson doesn't look good at all.
 Very rusty.
 Prone to miscommunication.
 Relying more on his feet to force production.

+***

+## Dolphins @ 49ers

+It's clear the 49ers are committing more coverage resources towards the middle of the field, even dropping back linebackers deep to take away the intermediate area.
+Tua hasn't found any sort of rhythm as his favorite part of the field has been taken away from him.

+Speaking of which, this should end any potential Tua had of being deemed an elite quarterback.

+Nick Bosa has been wreaking havoc consistently this game.
+An elite pass rusher, no doubt.

+As for Miami, multiple people have been making an impact in the pass rush now that Josh Boyer seems much more comfortable blitzing here given San Francisco is down to a third-string quarterback on offense.
+The only one I've noticed making a consistent impact has been Melvin Ingram, funny enough.
+Jaelen Philips, Bradley Chubb, and Andrew Van Ginkel have flashed here and then, but not consistently enough.